Post

 --index-url https://download.pytorch.org/whl/cu124

-If you want to use Cupy, cuDF, cuML, and DALI, add the following content to the Dockerfile as well:
+If you want to use Cupy, cuDF, cuML, and DALI, add the following to your Dockerfile:

 1